Dragon Lee (wrestler): All Elite Wrestling (2022)

-Lee made his All Elite Wrestling (AEW) debut on the August 17 edition of Dynamite, participating in the first round of the AEW World Trios Championship tournament, where he teamed with La Facción Ingobernable members Andrade El Idolo and his brother Rush to take on The Young Bucks and their mystery partner, who was revealed to be Kenny Omega.
-The match ended with Omega and the Bucks emerging victorious, after Omega pinned Lee.
+Lee made his All Elite Wrestling (AEW) debut on the August 17 edition of Dynamite, participating in the first round of the AEW World Trios Championship tournament, where he teamed with La Facción Ingobernable members Andrade El Idolo and his brother Rush to face The Young Bucks and their mystery partner, Kenny Omega, who pinned Lee.
 After the match, El Idolo and Rush attacked Lee and removed his mask.